Mask Sensitive Fields

 You want to perform irreversible masking on the sensitive fields of a collection of credit card payments, ready to provide the output data set to a 3rd party for analysis, without exposing sensitive information to the 3rd party.
 The specific changes that you need to make to the payments' fields are:

-• Change the reported field's boolean value to the opposite value for roughly 20% of the records
+reportedfield's boolean value to the opposite value for roughly 20% of the records - If the embedded

 Sample Data Population